 I was only looking for crowdfunding platforms like Kickstarter but I found something a lot better.
 At first Crowdcube, and then Seedrs.
 Investing in startups seemed interesting.
-It didn’t matter that those startups had little chances to succeed.
-I could invest 10 EUR and learn what innovating companies are doing in Europe.
+It didn’t matter that those startups had little chance to succeed.
+I could invest 10 EUR and learn what innovative companies are doing in Europe.
 If some of them succeed, it would cover the loss for all those that failed.

 It took me a few months until I started to grasp what their business plans and pitch decks and financial forecasts are really saying and what can be trusted from there and what is just pure speculation.
 I wouldn’t invest now in some of the startups I’ve invested in my first days, but it was never large sums, so nothing is lost.